-Start with your meat or poultry.
+Start with your meat or poultry:

-Onions + Potatoes.
+Onions + Potatoes:

-At least one of each -- shallots, onions, leeks.
+you’ll want At least one of each -- shallots, onions, leeks.
 Whatevs.
-Dice it up.
-And for potatoes, I love sweet potato in my hash!
-But any work — Idaho, fingerling, blue.
-Skin on makes your hash feel rustic, just make sure you wash it well.
+Dice it up. as for the potatoes, I love sweet potato in my hash!
+But any kind work — Idaho, fingerling, blue etc. Skin on makes your hash feel rustic, just wash it well.
 Cut the potatoes into ¼ inch cubes or smaller, all the same size.
-This ensures they cook evenly, and no one’s getting a surprise rock in their hash.
-Option to throw in minced garlic here as well, but only do so once your potatoes are close to cooked.
+This is key as it ensures they cook evenly, so no one gets a surprise rock in their hash.
+Option to throw in minced garlic toward the end here as well, but only do so once your potatoes are close to cooked.
 Garlic burns easily and gives a bitter taste when it's cooked too long.